Ex — Arguments (Ex Concessis…)

 •

-(When necessary a word-for-word translation)
+(If necessary a literal translation)

 • English equivalent(s)

-• Reference to the corresponding entry/ies
+• Link to the corresponding entry(s)

 ex concessis